CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 1. `Ecutwfc`:

 In plane-wave DFT calculations, one should use a plane-wave energy cutoff that is sufficiently high such that the computed energy for a sample system is stable with respect to this cutoff.

+We modify the above python script.

 Move to the directory `ecut`.
 Therein you will find a shell script, `run_ecut.sh`.
 This script will write copies of `../si.in` here with modified values of `ecutwfc` and run the calculations.
 In other words, we are exploring how the number of plane-waves (basis set size) affects the energy and time to solution.
 Run this script doing `./run_ecut.sh`.